AbhijitChallapalli/CSE-6389-PA2/README.md

 - **FC (functional connectivity):** used as **node features**.
 We optionally apply Fisher z-transform and then **standardize** either globally per subject or row-wise per node.
 - **Model:** a compact, regularized **two-layer GCN** with a small MLP head and **global mean pooling**.
 - **Evaluation:** Stratified **k-fold** cross-validation (default 5-fold), reporting **Accuracy**, **Balanced Accuracy**, **F1**, and **ROC-AUC**.
 We also plot a confusion matrix per fold.

-> This README follows the structure and tone of your previous project’s documentation and report, adapted to the GNN setting.

 ## Dataset